PratikSitapara22/Pratik_Sitapara.github.io/README.md

 Welcome to my portfolio!
-I'm Pratik Sitapara, an AI Engineer passionate about transforming cutting-edge AI research into real-world applications.
-With two years of experience, I specialize in Retrieval-Augmented Generation (RAG), Large Language Model (LLM) tuning, and enterprise AI deployments.
-I thrive on solving complex challenges, optimizing performance, and ensuring AI solutions are efficient, scalable, and impactful.
-My structured approach, strong collaboration skills, and commitment to clear documentation enable seamless communication with teams and clients.
+I'm Pratik Sitapara, an Engineer passionate about solving real-life problems with AI and developing real-world applications.
+With a strong background in Smart Energy Systems and two years of experience in AI, I have developed skills in Python Programming, IoT, and Generative AI Technologies.
+I have a deep interest in research work and thrive on solving complex challenges, optimizing performance, and ensuring solutions are efficient, scalable, and impactful.
+My structured work approach, strong collaboration skills, and commitment to clear documentation enable seamless communication with teams and clients.

-🚀 I am currently open to new opportunities where I can contribute my expertise in AI-driven solutions.
+🚀 I am currently open to new opportunities where I can contribute my knowledge in AI-driven solutions and Energy.
 Feel free to explore my work and connect—I look forward to collaborating and innovating together!

 ---